-Beyonce And Jay-Z Are The Carters in 'APES**T' Video
+Beyoncé And Jay-Z Take Over The Louvre In 'APES**T' Video

 Beyoncé and Jay-Z's EVERYTHING IS LOVE may have come as a surprise on Saturday afternoon, but it's clearly been in the works for a while.
 Look no further than the couple's video for the album's first single, "APES**T."

-Released under the moniker The Carters on Beyoncé's YouTube channel, it's an extravagantly produced six minutes, filled with high art, pastel suits and turnt up museum parties.
+Released under the moniker The Carters on Beyoncé's YouTube channel, it's an extravagantly produced six minutes in the Louvre — yes, the Louvre.
+It's packed with high art, pastel suits and turnt up dancers.
 The song lives up to the grandeur on first listen — this is clearly one of the catchiest singles to emerge in 2018.